-Palau is an island in the South Pacific and is often overlooked for Fiji, Bora Bora, or the Cook Islands.
+Palau is an island in the South Pacific and is often overlooked in favor of Fiji, Bora Bora, or the Cook Islands.
 This makes Palau a great destination if you are looking for a nice, beautiful, and quiet tropical island.

-Jellyfish Lake is about 12,000 years old and is a remnant of the last ice age.
-About 12,000 years ago, the sea level rose to the point where sea water began to fill the Jellyfish Lake basin.
+Jellyfish Lake is about 12,000 years old and a remnant of the last ice age.
+About 12,000 years ago, the sea level rose to the point where sea water began to fill the basin.
 But when the glaciers receded, there was no place for these jellyfish or other fish to go.
-This isolation allowed the species in the lake to develop on their own and become a unique species (Darwin would be proud!).
+This isolation allowed the species in the lake to develop on their own and become unique (Darwin would be proud!).

 Scuba diving by tourists in the lake is not allowed for two reasons: First, the bubbles from scuba tanks can harm the jellyfish if they collect beneath their bell.
-Secondly, at about 15 meters below the surface, there are high concentrations of hydrogen sulfide which can be absorbed through the skin of a diver and cause death.
+Secondly, at about 15 meters below the surface, there are high concentrations of hydrogen sulfide, which can be absorbed through the skin of a diver and cause death.

 If you are looking to do something different, try going for a swim with a few million jellyfish.
-Most of the jellyfish in the world sting and while they are beautiful creatures, you can’t really go swimming with them.
+Most of the jellyfish in the world sting, and while they are beautiful creatures, you can’t really go swimming with them.
 Yet here in Palau, nature gives you a chance to get all tangled up without being stung.

-P.S. – If you are like me and enjoy visiting cool and unique places around the world, check out my “unusual places” category to read more about odd places to visit in your travels.
+P.S.
+If you are like me and enjoy visiting cool and unique places around the world, check out my “unusual places” category to read more about odd places to visit in your travels.